Quantification of observed prior and likelihood information in parametric Bayesian modeling: Important Theoretical Properties of Prior and Likelihood Information

-\paragraph{Proof:} By posterior consistency as in Appendix B of BDA3 (Gelman et al. 2013), the probability masses on $\theta$ governed by the posterior and normalized likelihood (which is a posterior under a constant improper prior) both converge in probability to mass of 1 on $\theta_0$ and 0 elsewhere.
-The KL divergence between the posterior and normalized likelihood is a continuous map which is a function of these masses and so the continuous mapping theorem applies.
-In particular the sequence of KL divergences between the posterior and likelihood converges in probability to the KL divergence between two point masses with 0 mass everywhere except $\theta_0$, which is 0. \paragraph{} Additionally, a conjecture in the continuous case is as follows: due to posterior consistency, both the log-likelihood and log-posterior can be reasonably approximated with a Taylor expansion about the truth, so both $L_{\theta}(\theta)$ and $p(\theta|y_{obs})$ can be approximated as a Normal distribution with $\theta_0$ as the mean and the inverse of the Fisher information at $\theta_0$ as the variance (at least when the observed data are generated i.i.d conditioned on the underlying parameters and sufficient regularity conditions are met as in the Bernstein von Mises theorem (van der Vaart 2000)).
-Therefore the KL divergence between $L_{\theta}(\theta)$ and $p(\theta |y_{obs})$ approaches 0; techniques used by Clarke 1999 may be used to rigorously prove this claim.
+\textbf{Proof:} By posterior consistency, as in Appendix B of \cite{gelman2013bayesian}, the probability masses on $\theta$ governed by the posterior and normalized likelihood (which is a posterior under a flat prior) both converge in probability to mass of 1 on $\theta_0$ and 0 elsewhere.
+The KL-divergence between the posterior and normalized likelihood is a continuous map that is a function of the probability masses specified by the posterior and normalized likelihood.
+Therefore, the continuous mapping theorem applies.
+In particular, the sequence of KL-divergences between the posterior and likelihood converges in probability to the KL-divergence between two point masses at $\theta_0$, which is 0.

+Additionally, a conjecture in the continuous case is as follows: due to posterior consistency, both the log-likelihood and log-posterior can be reasonably approximated with a Taylor expansion about the truth, so both $L_{\theta}(\theta)$ and $p(\theta|y_{obs})$ can be approximated as a normal distribution with $\theta_0$ as the mean and the inverse of the Fisher information at $\theta_0$ as the variance (at least when the observed data are generated i.i.d conditioned on the underlying parameters, and sufficient regularity conditions are met as in the Bernstein von Mises theorem \cite{asymptotics}).
+Therefore, the KL-divergence between $L_{\theta}(\theta)$ and $p(\theta |y_{obs})$ approaches 0; techniques used in \cite{746784} might be useful for proving this claim.